Skip to main content

 Exam: 140 questions (100 + 40), 4 hours

-“Missouri’s 100-question national section is exhausting and the 75% threshold on both is unforgiving.
+“Missouri’s 100-question national section is exhausting and the 70% national / 75% state thresholds are unforgiving.
 Click2CE’s AI Tutor explained every Chapter 339 RSMo question I missed.
 Passed first try.”

 — Hannah B., Kansas City MO · Verified Click2CE Student